 Figure 1.
 Microbiota-based models can complement FIT.
 (A,C) ROC curves for distinguishing healthy patients from those with adenoma (A) or cancer (C) based on FIT or a microbiota-based random forest model.
 Open circles show the sensitivity and specifity of FIT with a 100ng/ml cutoff.
 Black points show the sensitivity and specificity of the microbiota-based models at the chosen cutoffs.
 (B,D) Results of FIT and a microbiota-based model for each adenoma (B) or cancer (D) sample.
 Dotted lines represent the cutoffs for each test.
 Points are shaded based on whether the lesion was detected by both tests (black), one of the two tests (grey), or neither test (white).

 Figure 2.
 Comparing MMT to FIT.
-(A) ROC Curves for the MMT (solid lines) and FIT (dashed lines) for distinguishing normal from any lesion (dark red), normal from cancer (red) and normal from adenoma (orange).
+(A) ROC Curves for the MMT (solid lines) or FIT (dashed lines) for distinguishing normal from any lesion (dark red), normal from cancer (red) and normal from adenoma (orange).
 Filled dots show the sensitivity and specificity of the MMT at the optimal cutoff (0.622).
 Open dots show the sensitivity and specificity of FIT at the 100ng/ml cutoff.
 (B,C) Stripcharts showing the results for FIT (B) and the MMT (C).
 Dashed lines show the cutoff for each test.
 Points with a FIT result of 0 are jittered to improve visibility.

 Figure 3.
 Sensitivities for FIT and MMT for each stage of tumor development.
 P-values based on McNemar's chi-squared test.